Hablamos Español

 Child Custody

-Child custody refers to the rights and responsibilities between parents for taking care of their children.
+Child custody refers to the rights and responsibilities of parents for taking care of their children.
 Working out a parenting agreement that covers child custody and child visitation can be difficult, especially when there’s a conflict between you and the other parent.
-In some cases, they might need the help of the court to come up with a parenting plan considering the best interests of their children.

 Child Support

 An order of child support may follow a divorce or a determination of paternity.
 Child support is the amount of money that a court orders a non-custodial parent or both parents to pay every month to help the custodial parent cover the living expenses of the child.
-California courts make child support orders based on both parents’ income levels and the amount of time each person physically spends with the child.

 Paternity